 Detailed information can be found on the pages for the status groups of the university (updated regularly).

 In view of these regulations the Presidium, in consultation with the crisis management team and the faculties, has taken the following decision of principle: The presence of students and staff on campus should be kept as low as possible to reduce the risk of infection.
-Individual CAU facilities open to the public, such as the Kunsthalle, the Zoological Museum or the Sports Centre, will resume limited operations in the coming week on the basis of hygiene concepts that have already been agreed.
-Borrowing and returning books is also possible again in the University Library.
+Individual CAU facilities open to the public resumed limited operations on the basis of hygiene concepts.
 Information on opening hours and the requirements for visitors and users can be found here: Openings & Closings.

 With kind regards and the hope that you all stay well!